Ivoah/python-tutorial/README.md

 # Type hinting

 While Python is a dynamically typed language and doesn't have explicit types, it does have type hinting.
-When used with tools such as [mypy][mypy] it is possible to combine the flexibility of dynamic typing with the safety of static typing.
+When used with tools such as [mypy] it is possible to combine the flexibility of dynamic typing with the safety of static typing.

 ```python
 def foo(bar: str) -> int: